ingnasc/ingnasc/README.md

 ⠀⠀:book: Studies directed to Full-Stack Development

-⠀⠀🔭 I'm currently learning Javascript, HTML and CSS
+⠀⠀🔭 I'm currently learning Javascript, HTML5 and CSS

 ⠀⠀🤝 I want to collaborate in the future in projects with these languages